YCChu1995/Paper-Summary/1902_Parameter-Efficient Transfer Learning for NLP.md

 > Adapter Module
 <div align=center><img src="/figures/1902.00751.1.png" style="height: 250px; width: auto;"/><img src="/figures/1902.00751.2.png" style="height: 250px; width: auto;"/></div>

+## Summary
+1. `Bottleneck design reduces overhead` by projecting (down) hidden states into a small dimension (e.g., 64), applying nonlinearity, and projecting (up) back, then adding residually.
+2. Integration points: After `multi-head attention` and `feed-forward sublayers` in Transformer layers.

+## Tech Insights
+1. Adapter method solves `parameter redundancy`, `poor scalability`, `catastrophic forgetting` by frozen the pretrained-backbone during training.
+2. Removing adapters in higher layers drops performance more than in lower layers-suggesting `higher-layer adapters automatically learn to focus on task-specific higher-level abstractions`.

+---

 ## Motivation
 In the original BERT paper about downstream fine-tuning, there are two approaches.<br>
 One is to fine-tune both the pre-trained backbone and added adapter modules; the other is to only fine-tune the added modules while keeping the pre-trained backbone frozen. <br>